mderie/gabuzomeu/README.md

 The BASE instruction takes either a cell either a litteral (so in base \#BUGA) and allows to change the current base for the next I/O. It affects the DUMP & PUMP instructions whatever the data comes from / ends up in a file or taken / shown at the console.

+Care : the following instruction "BASE, #BUGAGAGAGA" should require the support of the big number (since the literal is a bit too big !)...
+Although it is actually bypassed !

 Interpreter
 -----------